 But there’s a second verse that we would add to it and that is Acts 20:35.
 It says, “It is more blessed to give than to receive.”
 By the way, that is the only quote from the lips of Jesus recorded in the New Testament outside the four gospels, unless you include those glorified statements where Christ is speaking in the book of Revelation.
 But earthly statements quoted from the lips of Jesus are all in the gospels with this one single exception.
 And of all that Jesus said, which John tells us the books of the world could not even contain all His words and works, of all that He said, of all that could have been quoted, of all that could have been rehearsed and recorded after the gospels, only this, “It is more blessed to give than to receive.”

-Now let me remind you of what we’ve already done.
+Now, let me remind you of what we’ve already done.
 For four weeks we’ve been through a little introductory series.
-Before we talk about giving we wanted to teach a little bit about what the Bible says about money.
+Before we talk about giving, we wanted to teach a little bit about what the Bible says about money.
 So we laid a foundation.
 We talked about the morality of money, the love of money, the right to money, the acquiring of money and the use of money.
-And we saw what the Bible taught about all of that and this morning we come to the series in 2 Corinthians 8 and 9 on the giving of money...the giving of money.
-And everything we’ve learned up to this point is foundation we will build on and we'll build a theology of Christian giving...a theology of Christian giving.
+And we saw what the Bible taught about all of that.
+And this morning we come to the series in 2 Corinthians 8 and 9 on the giving of money, the giving of money.
+And everything we’ve learned up to this point is foundation we will build on and will build a theology of Christian giving, a theology of Christian giving.

 Let me read you the first three verses of chapter 8 and then we’ll talk about some introductory aspects.
 “Now, brethren, we wish to make known to you the grace of God which has been given in the churches of Macedonia, that in a great ordeal of affliction their abundance of joy and their deep poverty overflowed in the wealth of their liberality, for I testified that according to their ability and beyond their ability they gave of their own accord, or their own will.”
 That introduces us to two chapters about giving, Christian giving.